michielmulders/metadata-validation-BE/README.md

 ```

 When you've added your schema to the map, you can validate against your schema version by sending a request to the API with the `?version=<version>` query.
 Replace `<version>` with the version you've set in the `schemaMap` map.

+## Questions or Improvement Proposals?

+Please create an issue or PR on [this repository](https://github.com/michielmulders/metadata-validation-BE).
+Make sure to join the [Hedera Discord server](https://hedera.com/discord) to ask questions or discuss improvement suggestions.